PhantomCybernetics/picam_ros2/README.md

 This node allows to calibrate the camera via ROS2 service calls, then streams calibration data as a CameraInfo topic.

-This package was designed to work with [Phantom Bridge](https://github.com/PhantomCybernetics/phntm_bridge) and to provide hardware-encoded H.264 video streaming, but can be used separately to ROSify your Pi camera modules.
-In order to achive maximum framerate, use the YUV420 or Mono8 outputs for Computer Vision.
-The BGR8 output costs extra CPU time as the node internally works with YUV420 and needs to scale up the U and V planes.
+This package was designed to work with [Phantom Bridge](https://github.com/PhantomCybernetics/phntm_bridge) and to provide fast hardware-encoded H.264 video streaming at low CPU cost, but can be used separately to ROSify your Pi camera modules.
+In order to achive maximum framerate on the Image topics, use YUV420 or Mono8 outputs.
+The additional BGR8 output costs extra CPU time as the node internally works with YUV420 and needs to scale up the U and V planes.

 ## Install